-Regional Schools Commissioners – About us
+Regional Schools Commissioners â€“ About us

 RSCs work closely with a number of partners, including leaders from the education sector, Ofsted, local authorities and local dioceses.

-Rather than intervening directly, RSCs commission teaching schools, national leaders in education, MATs and other leaders in education to improve underperforming schools.
+RSCs work closely with local authorities in a number of ways, including helping to facilitate school improvement support and working with them on academy conversions.

+RSCs also work closely with local dioceses, including to help ensure strong multi–academy trust structures are in place that will support their schools if they become academies.

 Ofsted is responsible for inspecting and reporting on the quality of education that schools provide.
-RSCs decide whether intervention is necessary based on Ofsted’s inspection results and accountability measures for school performance.
 The RSCs work with the relevant Ofsted regional directors to make sure that appropriate information is shared.

+The ESFA communicates and regulates a clear framework of accountability through trusts’ funding agreements and the Academies Financial Handbook.

-RSCs and the ESFA work together to develop a coherent and joined up picture of a trust that considers:
+RSCs and the ESFA work together to provide oversight and scrutiny of 3 key functions of a trust:

 - educational performance (led by RSCs)

-- finance (led by ESFA)
+- financial management (led by ESFA)

-- governance (RSCs and ESFA both contribute)
+- governance (RSCs and ESFA both contribute to this)

+To do this, RSCs and ESFA consider and share a range of information to produce a joined-up assessment of performance:

+- education - RSCs consider a range of information, including pupils’ educational outcomes and Ofsted judgements

+- governance - RSCs and ESFA will also consider other relevant information on the governance of trusts, including the composition of a trust’s board, internal trust documents and the reports of external auditors

+This evidence is used as a starting point to consider potential areas of concern as well as to test evidence of strong performance.
+This can help, for example, confirm the suitability of a trust to support new schools, inform decisions about whether to offer support or to decide whether intervention is required.

 RSCs engage with trusts to ensure strong processes are in place to maintain and improve educational performance.
-They’ll intervene where there is an inadequate Ofsted judgement.

-ESFA takes a proportionate, risk-based approach and will intervene if the trust does not comply with the funding agreement and academies financial handbook.
+The ESFA has an intervention strategy that fits within the overall academy accountability framework.
+Intervention is always proportionate, risk-based and built on funding agreement and Academies Financial Handbook non-compliance.

-In cases of failure both RSCs and ESFA may issue formal intervention notices.
-This may require the submission of a:
+In cases of failure both RSCs and ESFA may issue formal intervention notices – termination warning notices (issued by RSCs) and financial notices to improve (issued by ESFA) - to academy trusts.
+In response the academy trust may be required to submit a:

-- trust school improvement plan
+- trust school improvement plan; or

 - financial recovery plan agreed between the trust and ESFA